-3-509 Character of Workers
+3-509 Character of Workers - Workplace Violence and Harassment Prevention

-Caltrans policy calls for a work environment with zero tolerance for violence, threats, harassment, and intimidation.
-This policy also applies to any subcontractor or employee of a contractor in their work with Caltrans personnel.
-Caltrans may discharge a worker from the project for engaging in any of these actions.
-Refer to Section 5-1.17, "Character of Workers," of the Standard Specifications for more information.
+Caltrans has a zero--tolerance policy for violence, threats, harassment, intimidation, and abusive conduct in the work environment.
+Refer to Director's Policy DP-18, "Workplace Violence Prevention Policy" and Deputy Directive DD-49, "Sexual Harassment Prevention."
+These policies also apply to any subcontractor, supplier, manufacturer, fabricator, producer, or employee of a contractor in their work with Caltrans personnel, the public, and others on the project and related work locations.
+Caltrans may discharge a worker from the project for engaging in any of these acts.
+Refer to Section 5-1.18, "Workplace Violence and Harassment Prevention," of the Standard Specifications for more information.